Budgeting Mistakes to Avoid: 13 Real-Life Examples

 Back in 2018, I remember the feeling of being adrift: newly single, out of a job, and with less than $500 in my account while rent was due in a week.
 I thought I had things under control.
 But without tracking my spending or having a clear plan, I kept falling into the same cycle of being short on cash.
 No emergency savings.
 No grocery plan.
 No real visibility into where my income was going.

-In this article, I’ll walk you through 13 budgeting mistakes to avoid, based on real-life situations, so you can skip the stress and take confident control of your finances in 2025.
+In this article, H2T Funding will walk you through 13 budgeting mistakes to avoid, based on real-life situations.
+These insights will help you skip the stress and take confident control of your finances.

 Solution: